 - More entities can join the program, so you have more variety and options when it comes to finding a certificate provider.

 - For GlobalSign, since our AATL Certificates chain up to our main GlobalSign root, which is also in the Microsoft Root Trust Store, signatures applied with our AATL Certificates are also trusted in Microsoft Office.
-This means you can digitally sign PDFs, Microsoft documents and email all with one certificate.
+This means you can digitally sign PDFs and Microsoft documents all with one certificate.

 As discussed, AATL Certificates are governed by the AATL Technical Requirements, which have taken a more international approach to implementation options.
 For example, CDS required a WebTrust for CA audit, whereas AATL expands the audits to include: